-- Investigate suspected/alleged abuse themselves; - Evaluate the grounds for concern; - Seek or wait for proof; - Discuss the matter with anyone other than the designated staff or MARU - Speak to the parents until you have had a conversation with your DSL/MARU - Ask the child to repeat the information to anyone including the DSL/DDSL Promise to keep it a secret
+- Investigate suspected/alleged abuse themselves; - Evaluate the grounds for concern; - Seek or wait for proof; - Discuss the matter with anyone other than the designated staff or MARU - Speak to the parents until you have had a conversation with your DSL/MARU - Ask the child to repeat the information to anyone including the DSL/DDSL - Promise to keep it a secret.

-APPENDIX C: Procedures if an allegation is made against a schools staff member (including volunteers and governors).
+APPENDIX C: Procedures if an allegation is made against an academies staff member (including volunteers and hub councillors).